Rekey certificates

 The certificate must have an online status.

-The corresponding keypair can be either online or offline; however, dynamic keypairs cannot be rekeyed.
+The corresponding keypair can be online or offline; however, dynamic keypairs can't be rekeyed.

 To implement automatic rekeying, auto-renewal must be enabled in the certificate profile.

-If a rekey is initiated for an HSM keypair using a PQC algorithm, then the new keypair will be generated on disk, instead of HSM.
+If a rekey is initiated for an HSM keypair using a PQC algorithm, then the new keypair is generated on disk, instead of HSM.

-PQC and EdDSA algorithms will not appear as options in CertCentral profiles.
+PQC and EdDSA algorithms won't appear as options in CertCentral profiles.

 Certificate renewal only applies to the default certificate of the production keypair.